-HIV stands for Human Immunodeficiency Virus and is a very serious Sexually Transmitted Disease that negatively impacts the body’s immune system.
-AIDS stands for Acquired Immune Deficiency Syndrome.
-HIV and AIDS are most commonly spread through vaginal, anal and oral sex.
-HIV and AIDS can also be spread by sharing needles with infected persons and, less commonly, the disease can be spread when blood infected with HIV or AIDS contacts an open cut or wound of another person.
-HIV or AIDS is spread “fluid to fluid” meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another.
+HIV stands for Human Immunodeficiency Virus and is a very serious sexually transmitted disease that negatively impacts the body’s immune system, eventually giving rise to AIDS, Acquired Immune Deficiency Syndrome.
+HIV is most commonly spread through vaginal, anal and oral sex.
+HIV can also be spread by sharing needles with infected persons and, less commonly, the disease can be spread when blood infected with HIV contacts an open cut or wound of another person.
+HIV is spread “fluid to fluid” meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another.

 HIV symptoms include:

 - Weight loss

 HIV testing is done via a blood test that measures the antibodies present in the blood.

 Pregnant women with HIV or AIDS are at risk of passing HIV to their children either in the womb, during delivery or while breast-feeding.
 A March of Dimes study concluded that 25 percent of babies born to HIV/AIDS mothers who are not receiving any HIV/AIDS treatment are born infected with the HIV virus.
 When HIV/AIDS mothers are receiving the correct treatment however, the percentage of their babies born with HIV drops to less than two percent.
 HIV prevention falls in line with STD prevention – proper use of condoms reduces risk of transmission during sex with infected partners to less than 1%, abstinence is completely effective and relations with HIV negative partners is also completely effective.